fogonthedowns/rubychem/README.md

 Rubychem
 ===
-Rubychem (<a href="http://github.com/fogonthedowns/rubychem" target="_blank">http://github.com/fogonthedowns/rubychem</a>) is a new Chemistry library for Ruby, supporting the calculation of moles, balancing a chemical equation and valence orbital calculations.
+Rubychem (<a href="http://github.com/fogonthedowns/rubychem" target="_blank">http://github.com/fogonthedowns/rubychem</a>) is a new Chemistry library for Ruby, supporting the calculation of moles, balancing chemical equations and valence orbital calculations.
 We wrote Rubychem with three goals:

 * Lightweight: Rubychem should be a light simple library, providing a chemistry API and returning simple Ruby.
 * Fast: Rubychem should, out of the box, be quick.